 A cocktail bar with craveable food from the folks behind Lazy Bar

-The focus is on the drinks (you can absolutely go to True Laurel and just order those), but don’t be shy if you need a little help ordering since some of the ingredients aren’t instantly recognizable.
-Still, they’re all phenomenal, which makes shelling out $14 or $15 for each one bearable.
-But what makes it even more bearable is that the food -- which we lovingly describe as elevated stoner food -- is absolutely affordable.
+The focus at True Laurel is on the drinks -- which makes shelling out $14 or $15 for each one bearable.
+And what makes it even more bearable is that the food -- which we lovingly describe as elevated stoner food -- is absolutely affordable.
 None of the dishes (which average around $12 or $13) are huge, but if you get a couple to share, you’ll be set.
 The problem will be choosing which ones to order.
 Whatever you do, don’t skip the Dungeness crab and aged Cheddar fondue or the TL Patty Melt (which has a special sauce).
 And save room for warm chocolate chip cookies (with a side of milk for dunking) for dessert.